trevorh2007/spree_shop/README.md

 X Privacy Notice
 X Stripe payment info
 X Styling tips
+X dark theme account page
+X fix low res images being used on product show page
+X subscriptions
+X figure out the error for existing payment method template error after hitting checkout button from cart X image sizes on products, higher res

 - mobile
-X dark theme account page
 - add terms and conditions from kyles email
 - add privacy from email
+- shipping address phone validator
+- fix cart show page on mobile, maybe do an if/else in the code file, find out if possible to use one set of styles if on mobile vs full screen
+- Figure out required: acceptance for terms and conditions before placing order
 - Set up mailers for when orders are placed, forgot password, order confirmation to customers
-- fix low res images being used on product show page
-- solidus subscriptions
-- figure out the error for existing payment method template error after hitting checkout button from cart

 - USPS tax calculator, international calculator for shipping methods
-- image sizes on products, higher res
 - Auto fill for subscription order show page
 - Subscription order view page styles
 - Message for missionary to be included